c3g/monitor/README.md

 The Launch part of the monitor is particularly slow to be ready to receive NovaSeq runs runinfofile.
-Even with the fzmn-child-process child config file that reduce the glob pattern to check for `RTAComplete.txt` files, the Launch for NovaSeq takes at least 25mins.
+Even with the fzmn-child-process child config file that reduce the glob pattern to check for `RTAComplete.txt` files, the Launch for NovaSeq takes at least 25 mins.

+*The current version in production requires ~10 mins to be ready with MGI files and a good 8 hours for Illumina files.*

 Not only is the repo relying on Abacus' system and filesystem, the trigger that launches the run processing relies on files dropped in the